Relocation of Minor Children

 Prevailing in a relocation case is extremely difficult, and Florida law requires the judge to consider and apply multiple factors.

-Mindi Lasley, P.A. is experienced in advocating to the court why custody, time-sharing and/or relocation of a child should or should not be granted based upon the details of our clients’ cases and applicable Florida law.
+Tampa Family & Divorce Lawyer Mindi Lasley is experienced in advocating to the court why custody, time-sharing and/or relocation of a child should or should not be granted based upon the details of our clients’ cases and applicable Florida law.